patrikx3/openwrt-insomnia/README.md

 # OpenWrt with latest NodeJs, always the latest Kaloz mwlwifi's WIFI driver, latest Redis stable, MariaDB

-... and many pre-built packages and firmwares, image builder, Linksys WR1900ACS/WRT3200ACM, D-Link DIR860L B1 and RPI-3 is already built, but based on the READMEs, you can built a new one easy.
+... and many pre-built packages and firmwares, image builder, Linksys WR1900ACS/WRT3200ACM and RPI-3 is already built, but based on the READMEs, you can built a new one easy.

 ## RPI-3